Skip to main content

 Larsen

-C A Larsen was the Norwegian founder of Grytviken, and a pioneer of whaling in the Southern Ocean.
-Named after him, this room has objects and archives relating to the early history of sealing and whaling on South Georgia.
+This room is named after Captain C. A. Larsen, the Norwegian founder of Grytviken whaling station, and a pioneer of whaling in the Southern Ocean.
+This room is dedicated to the early history of sealing and whaling in South Georgia.

 Ringdal

+This room is named after Fritz Anker Ringdal, the last manager in Grytviken while it was operated by Pesca.
 This room houses a recreation of whaler’s accommodation on the island in the mid-1900s.
 Whalers were known to be very houseproud, and the room reflects the limited but clean and orderly space that they had.
+Among the comforts of home were gramophones, magazines and books, and photographs.

 Strand